awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-slr.md

 ## How it works<a name="mwaa-slr-iam-how"></a>

-Amazon MWAA creates and attaches a JSON policy to your account's service\-linked role to allow Amazon MWAA to use other AWS services used by your Amazon MWAA environment\.
-For example, permission to CloudWatch logs and the VPC network for your environment\.
+Amazon MWAA creates a service\-linked role in your account to allow Amazon MWAA to use other AWS services used by your environment during its provisioning\.
+The service role enables permission to the following AWS services:
++ Amazon Elastic Container Registry \(Amazon ECR\) – where your environment's Apache Airflow image is hosted\.
++ Amazon CloudWatch Logs \(CloudWatch Logs\) – to create log groups for Apache Airflow logs\.
++ Amazon Elastic Compute Cloud \(Amazon EC2\) – to create the following resources:
+  + An Amazon VPC endpoint in your VPC for an AWS\-managed Amazon Aurora PostgreSQL database cluster to be used by the Apache Airflow *Scheduler* and *Worker*\.
+  + An additional Amazon VPC endpoint to enable network access to the *Web server* if you choose the [private network](configuring-networking.md) option for your Apache Airflow *Web server*\.
+  + [Elastic Network Interfaces \(ENIs\)](https://docs.aws.amazon.com/https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ElasticNetworkInterfaces.html) in your Amazon VPC to enable network access to AWS resources hosted in your Amazon VPC\.

+The **Private network** option for an Apache Airflow *Web server* requires additional setup to use an environment and the Apache Airflow UI\.
+To learn more, see [Amazon MWAA network access](configuring-networking.md)\.

 ## Viewing the permissions policy<a name="mwaa-slr-iam-policy"></a>

-You can view the JSON policy for the `AWSServiceRoleForAmazonMWAA` on the IAM console\.
-The following procedure demonstrates how to attach a JSON policy to a role\.
+The service\-linked role enables permission to certain IAM actions in Amazon ECR, CloudWatch Logs, and Amazon EC2\.
+You can view the JSON policy and the IAM actions for the `AWSServiceRoleForAmazonMWAA` on the IAM console\.

 **To view the JSON policy**